Activity: US Census Geographies and population data. Create and compare reference maps of various Census geographies of your hometown/neighborhood

 If you're feeling a little "rusty" with regard to Census geography, here are some resources:

-• You may want to look up the definition for each of the boundary features in step 3 below—use the US Census "2010 Geographic Terms and Concepts" resource.
+- You may want to look up the definition for each of the boundary features in step 3 below—use the US Census "2010 Geographic Terms and Concepts(link is external)" resource (continues as a current reference in 2024).

-• There is a wealth of other resources at the "Resources for Understanding Census Bureau Geography."
-I've linked to some of these resources in the Lesson 2.2 Readings - Census Geography and Attributes page in Canvas.
+- There is a wealth of other resources at the "Resources for Understanding Census Bureau Geography.(link is external)" I've linked to some of these resources in the Lesson 2.2 Readings - Census Geography and Attributes page in Canvas.

 Step 1.
 Exploring Census Data.